 Which Gas Blower Speed Should I Get?

-There’s no one speed that will work for every scenario imaginable.
-That said, it’s generally safer to go bigger than smaller, though more than 230 MPH is definite overkill if you don’t plan on doing landscaping as more than just a hobby.
+No one speed will work for every scenario imaginable.
+That said, it’s generally safer to go bigger than smaller, though more than 230 MPH is overkill if you don’t plan on doing landscaping as more than just a hobby.